supercrabtree/k/README.md

 > k is the new l, yo

+## A directory listing shell script for zsh, with git features.
 k is a zsh script to make directory listings more readable, adding a bit of color and some git information.

-## Repo markers on directory listings
+### Git status on entire repos
 Red for dirty, green for committed.

 Turns this: